Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: The full 6d Hopf-WZ term of the M5-brane

-\begin{lemma}[Anomaly functional is homotopy invariant] In the situation of Def. \ref{BasicSetup}, let $\Sigma := \widetilde \Sigma^7$ be a closed 7-manifold.
-Then the anomaly functional \eqref{DifferenceBetweenAnyTwoExtendedActionFunctionals} is well-defined on the set \eqref{GaugeableFunctions} of homotopy-classes of higher gauged sigma-model fields:

-in that the integral on the right is independent of the choice of representative $(\widetilde f, \widetilde H_3)$ in its homotopy class. \end{lemma} \begin{proof} Consider a homotopy \eqref{GaugedHomotopy} between two extended gauged sigma-model fields
+\begin{lemma}[Hopf-WZ anomaly functional is homotopy invariant] In the situation of Def. \ref{BasicSetup}, let $\Sigma := \widetilde \Sigma^7$ be a closed 7-manifold.
+Then the Hopf-WZ anomaly functional \eqref{DifferenceBetweenAnyTwoExtendedActionFunctionals} is well-defined on the set \eqref{GaugeableFunctions} of homotopy classes of higher gauged sigma-model fields: in that the integral on the right is independent of the choice of representative $(\widetilde f, \widetilde H_3)$ in its homotopy class. \end{lemma} \begin{proof} Given a gauge transformation/homotopy \eqref{GaugedHomotopy} between two extended gauged sigma-model fields